 Whitewall tires, also known as white sidewall tires, are really popular with classic car enthusiasts.
 In the old days, whitewall tires were a premium upgrade, as they made your car look a bit flashier.
+(Red line tires were popular too.
+Read more about those here.)

 In the six decades since whitewall tires became a hit, their popularity has dwindled some.
 However, they’re still considered a premium upgrade for classic cars, even today.
 That’s why there are a few companies that offer whitewalls in various sizes for classic cars.
 If a brand new set of whitewalls is in your budget, this guide is for you.

-Where to Buy Whitewall Tires
+Where To Buy Whitewall Tires

 A few tire manufacturers produce whitewall tires, the major ones being: